Chapter 13: Incentives and Recognition

 - 4-H YDP sanctions teams to attend National 4-H Competitive Events each year after teams qualify at the appropriate statewide event.

-- Higher Education Scholarships
+A. Higher Education Scholarships

 4-H Higher Education Scholarships are available for graduating high school seniors and college-attending students.